Forensic entomology: Sun exposure

 "Because insects are cold-blooded animals, their rate of development is more or less dependent on ambient temperature."

 Bodies exposed to large amounts of sunlight will heat up, giving the insects a warmer area to develop, reducing their development time.

 An experiment conducted by Bernard Greenberg and John Charles Kunich with the use of rabbit carcasses to study accumulation of degree days found that with temperature ranging in the mid 70s to high 80s the amount of developmental time for maggots was significantly reduced.

 In contrast, bodies found in shaded areas will be cooler, and insects will require longer growth periods.
 In addition, if temperatures reach extreme levels of cold, insects instinctively know to prolong their development time in order to hatch into a more accepting and viable climate in order to increase the chance of survival and reproduction.

+Furthermore, insect activity and colonization patterns can also be influenced by the length and intensity of solar exposure.
+Because the increasing temperature speeds up their development, insects are more likely to be active and colonize a body more quickly in places exposed to direct and extended sunlight.
+In comparison to shaded locations, this may result in a quicker succession of insect life and disintegration stages.
+On the other hand, because of the lower temperatures, shaded areas might have slower rates of insect activity and decomposition, which would delay the processes of insect colonization and decomposition.

 Air exposure

+Air exposure can have a significant impact on insects and the determination of postmortem interval (PMI).
 Hanged bodies can be expected to show their own quantity and variety of flies.
 Also, the amount of time flies will stay on a hanged body will vary in comparison to one found on the ground.
 A hanged body is more exposed to air and thus will dry out faster, leaving less food source for the maggots.

+The presence and behavior of insects on hanging bodies can vary.
 As the body begins to decompose, a compilation of fluids will leak to the ground.
 This area is where most of the expected fauna can be found.
 Also, it is more likely that rove beetles and other non-flying insects will be found here instead of directly on the body.
 Fly maggots, initially deposited on the body, may also be found below.